 Along with the many kiwi health benefits, it is an exotic fruit from the foothills of the Himalayas, and today, from New Zealand, that holds pleasant surprises.
-The first is that its rather unattractive, fuzzy skin hides spectacular green pulp.
+First, its rather unattractive, fuzzy skin hides spectacular green pulp.
 The more than two hundred tiny edible black seeds each fruit contains form a unique radial pattern.
 But the greatest of the kiwi’s surprises is its richness in vitamin C, which surpasses citrus.

 Kiwi Nutritional Facts